oracle/terraform-provider-oci/website/docs/d/database_cloud_autonomous_vm_clusters.html.markdown

 * `node_count` - The number of database servers in the cloud VM cluster.
 * `non_provisionable_autonomous_container_databases` - The number of non-provisionable Autonomous Container Databases in an Autonomous VM Cluster.
 * `nsg_ids` - The list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the network security groups (NSGs) to which this resource belongs.
 Setting this to an empty list removes all resources from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
-	* A network security group (NSG) is optional for Autonomous Databases with private access.
+	* A network security group (NSG) is optional for Autonomous AI Databases with private access.
 The nsgIds list can be empty.
 * `ocpu_count` - The number of CPU cores on the cloud Autonomous VM cluster.
 Only 1 decimal place is allowed for the fractional part.
 * `ocpus_lowest_scaled_value` - The lowest value to which ocpus can be scaled down.
 * `provisionable_autonomous_container_databases` - The number of provisionable Autonomous Container Databases in an Autonomous VM Cluster.
 * `provisioned_autonomous_container_databases` - The number of provisioned Autonomous Container Databases in an Autonomous VM Cluster.
 * `provisioned_cpus` - The number of CPUs provisioned in an Autonomous VM Cluster.
-* `reclaimable_cpus` - For Autonomous Databases on Dedicated Exadata Infrastructure:
-	* These are the CPUs that continue to be included in the count of CPUs available to the Autonomous Container Database even after one of its Autonomous Database is terminated or scaled down.
+* `reclaimable_cpus` - CPUs that continue to be included in the count of CPUs available to the Autonomous Container Database even after one of its Autonomous AI Database is terminated or scaled down.
 You can release them to the available CPUs at its parent Autonomous VM Cluster level by restarting the Autonomous Container Database.
-	* The CPU type (OCPUs or ECPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
 * `reserved_cpus` - The number of CPUs reserved in an Autonomous VM Cluster.
 * `scan_listener_port_non_tls` - The SCAN Listener Non TLS port.
 Default is 1521.
 * `scan_listener_port_tls` - The SCAN Listenenr TLS port.
 Default is 2484.